 Many good things happened at that conference, but now is not the time to talk about all of them.
 Instead, I want to tell you the story of the first European code retreat.

-Corey talked at Open Agile about Software Craftsmanship, a new idea that just appeared.
-Software Craftsmanship was an extension to the Agile Manifesto meant to reintroduce technical practices to agile.
-Craftsmanship is reminding everyone that agility is impossible to attain at the company level without code that’s easy to change.
+Corey talked at Open Agile about Software Craft, a new idea that just appeared.
+Software Craft was an extension to the Agile Manifesto meant to reintroduce technical practices to agile.
+Craft is reminding everyone that agility is impossible to attain at the company level without code that’s easy to change.
 To write code it’s easy to change, programmers need to master a few technical practices: unit testing, incremental design with TDD, pair programming and without knowing sound design principles and patterns.
 To master them, a developer needs to practice until they come natural.
 But how?

 Gary Bernhardt, Patrick Welsh, Nayan Hajratwala and Corey had just discussed this problem during Codemash Conference 2009 and discovered a new way to practice it.
 They called it code retreat, inspired by writer retreats that were happening in the beginning of the 20th century in USA.

 Corey explained us during Open Agile 2009 how to run a code retreat.
 Three sessions in the morning, three in the afternoon, on a Saturday.
 Lunch, ideally sponsored and without pizza.
 Each session was 45′ long and we would write code for a problem: Conway’s Game of Life.
 The catch was that you are not supposed to solve the problem, but practice techniques.
 This is why, after each session, we would delete the code, switch pairs and start over, while practicing something else.